Threebow/spectre-motd-presets/CONTRIBUTING.md

 Welcome to Spectre MOTD's preset repository!
 This system is a very powerful yet extremely simple way of allowing users to share their presets for anyone and everyone to use, all with the click of a button in-game.
 This document will outline the process of creating your own presets.

 # Steps
 Create a file in the root level of the repository, with all the others.
-It should be named as follows: `<name>.preset`, where `name` is the name of your theme in [kebab-case](http://wiki.c2.com/?KebabCase).
+It should be named as follows: `<name>.preset`, where `name` is the name of your preset in [kebab-case](http://wiki.c2.com/?KebabCase).

 Then, paste in the following template: